lwhitelock/ZomentumAPI/README.md

 			}
 		)
 ```
+## Commands
-### Commands
+### Connecting
+Please refer to the Zomentum API Docs (https://api-docs.zomentum.com/) for details on obtaining your tokens.
 #### Connect-Zomentum
 You can connect to the Zomentum API by using either an access token or a refresh token.
 Using a refresh token will invalidate your previous access token.
 Access tokens are valid for 24 hours.
 ```PowerShell
 Connect-Zomentum -AccessToken $AccessToken
 Connect-Zomentum -RefreshToken $RefreshToken
 ```
+### Get Commands
 #### Get-ZomentumCallLogs
 ```PowerShell
 Get-ZomentumCallLogs -CallLogID "1234vgcdfgd123"
 Get-ZomentumCallLogs -Filters $ExampleFilters
 ```
 #### Get-ZomentumClients
 ```PowerShell
 Get-ZomentumClients -ClientID "1234vgcdfgd123"
 Get-ZomentumClients -Filters $ExampleFilters
 ```
 #### Get-ZomentumCompany
-This should return your own company, but at present it returns all objects
+This should return your own company, but at present it returns all client objects
 ```PowerShell
 Get-ZomentumCompany
 ```